Azure-Samples/azure-spring-boot-samples/servicebus/spring-cloud-azure-stream-binder-servicebus/servicebus-multibinders/README.md

 ### Create Azure resources

 1. Create a queue and a topic in different Service Bus namespaces.
     Please see [how to create][create-service-bus].

-1.  **[Optional]** if you want to use service principal, please follow [create service principal from Azure CLI][create-sp-using-azure-cli] to create one.
+2. **[Optional]** if you want to use service principal, please follow [create service principal from Azure CLI][create-sp-using-azure-cli] to create one.

-1.  **[Optional]** if you want to use managed identity, please follow [create managed identity][create-managed-identity] to set up managed identity.
+3. **[Optional]** if you want to use managed identity, please follow [create managed identity][create-managed-identity] to set up managed identity.

 ## Examples

+> [!IMPORTANT]
+> If you choose to use a security principal to authenticate and authorize with Azure Active Directory for accessing an Azure resource
+> please refer to [Authorize access with Azure AD](https://microsoft.github.io/spring-cloud-azure/docs/current/reference/html/index.html#authorize-access-with-azure-active-directory) to make sure the security principal has been granted the sufficient permission to access the Azure resource.

 1. Update stream binding related properties in [application.yaml][application.yaml].
 If you choose to use